Employment Law Advice

 Pam brings a wealth of employment law knowledge and experience to the Firm from her previous work as inhouse counsel and as an employment attorney with both large and small law firms.
 Read more.

-Catapult already provides members unlimited consultation with our HR professionals.
-These Plan attorneys will provide unlimited telephone-based employment law advice in a very similar way.
+Catapult already provides members consultation with our HR professionals.
+These Plan attorneys will provide telephone-based employment law advice in a very similar way.
 They will also review legal templates to help you resolve employment law matters such as separation and release agreements.
 They will help you understand employment claims and charges filed against you, and your options.
 They will give opinions on employee handbook provisions.
 Their advice is limited to North Carolina, South Carolina, and federal employment law matters.
-See the Catapult Legal Advice Plan Terms below for full details.
+See Catapult’s Employment Law Advice Plan Terms below for full details.
 Plan attorneys generally are available Monday through Friday from 8:00amET to 5:00pmET.

-Matters that require extended, custom work such as representing your business in an EEOC charge, drafting original agreements or substantive revisions to existing documents, resolving an NLRB or USDOL investigation, handling litigation and other time intensive work, immigration visa matters, workers’ compensation defense matters, ERISA matters, labor union elections, and unfair labor practice charges are not included.
-The Plan also excludes non-employment-related advice and review, for example business contracts, leases, master services agreements, purchasing contracts, etc.
+Matters that require extended custom work, such as representing your business in an EEOC charge, drafting original agreements or substantive revisions to existing documents, resolving an NLRB or USDOL investigation, or handling litigation.
+Other time-intensive work, immigration visa matters, workers’ compensation defense matters, ERISA matters, labor union elections, and unfair labor practice charges are not included.
+The Plan also excludes non-employment-related advice and review, including business contracts, leases, master services agreements, purchasing contracts, etc.

 For most Catapult members, the first time you contact a Plan attorney, you will be referred to the Plan by a member of Catapult’s HR Advice team.
 For this first conversation, Plan attorneys will need to go through a short client onboarding process – this may take 24-48 hours.
 During this process, a Plan attorney will contact you to schedule a consultation and will confirm that Soule Employment Law Firm does not have any conflict working with you.
 The Plan attorney will send you an email explaining the Firm’s relationship with Catapult and seeking your permission and agreement to engage the Firm to provide legal services to you.
 The Plan attorney must have your written response to this email before moving forward with a consultation.
 After this initial onboarding process, you will not need to go through this process again.
 For subsequent consultations, you can access Plan attorneys through the HR Advice team or you may contact them directly.